 Giving back is something that Lisa and her family never lose sight of throughout their day.
-From playing a key role in our annual Festival of Flags event each Memorial Day to volunteering resources for local organizations and schools they live the importance of these activities every day.
+From playing a key role in our annual Festival of Flags event each Memorial Day honoring our Veterans, to volunteering resources for local organizations and schools, they live the importance of giving back every day.

-Lisa truly enjoys her calling here as a Family Services Advisor on our team to work with individuals and families at their time of need or prior to that need.
-She enjoys explaining the value of the process and making it as efficient and easy for you as possible in creating the ultimate gift for your loved ones.
+Lisa truly enjoys her role here as a Family Service Advisor on our team in working with individuals and families at their time of need or prior to that need.
+She takes great pride in explaining the value of the process and makes it as easy as possible to create the ultimate gift for your surviving friends and family.

 Maureen, Administrative Assistant, Bellingham Moles